oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 We discovered so much while working on our robot:

 **Discovering Programming:**
-- We learned how to use sensors effectively for navigation
+- We learned how to use robot that need code
 - We discovered how to make precise movements
 - We learned about debugging and problem-solving
-- We discovered that programming is about logic and patience
+- We discovered that programming is about logic and pation

 **Discovering Engineering:**
 - We learned how different attachments work